RealJammy/The-Jambot/README.md

 # The-Jambot
-A repo for my Jammy's bot!
+A repo for my  bot!

 Feel free to add it to your server at: https://discord.com/api/oauth2/authorize?client_id=742802810843693089&permissions=8&scope=bot